avansisintegracion/datalab/proj-kaggle-fishes/reports/presentation.md

 * Pretrained network determine universal features (curves and edges in its early layers).

 * Pretrained models
-    * Complex architecture with huge amount of parametres
+    * Complex architecture with huge amount of parameters
     * Trained on large datasets like the ImageNet, with 1.2M labelled images.